General Louis Nicolas de Razout

 Arc de Triomphe: RAZOUT on the south pillar

-Taking part in the Italian campaign of 1796 under General Bonaparte, Razout was transferred to the 25th Ligne in May of 1796.
+Taking part in the Italian campaign of 1796 under General Bonaparte, Razout was transferred to the 25th of the Line in May of 1796.
 When General Charton was killed that September, Razout then became an aide-de-camp to General Sahuguet.
-The next month he was promoted to capitaine and joined General Joubert's staff.
+The next month he was promoted to capitaine and he joined General Joubert's staff.
 In late 1797 Razout was promoted to chef de bataillon and he joined the 22nd Light before he became an aide-de-camp to General Joubert.

-Razout followed Joubert to the Army of Holland in 1798 and then back to the Army of Italy.
-Still serving as aide to Joubert, he fought at the Battle of Novi in August of 1799 where Joubert was killed, and afterwards he served in the staff of the army.
+Razout followed Joubert to the Army of Batavia in 1798 and then back to the Army of Italy.
+Still serving as aide-de-camp to Joubert, he fought at the Battle of Novi in August of 1799 where Joubert was killed, and afterwards he served in the staff of the army.
 When Napoleon returned from Egypt, Razout supported him during the coup d'état of 18 Brumaire that brought Napoleon to power.
-Afterwards, Razout was sent to serve in Holland.

-During the years of peace that followed, Razout was promoted to chef de brigade in 1801 and then went on to serve in the Army of Switzerland.
-In 1802 he returned to Holland and then in 1803 he joined the Army of Hanover and took command of the 94th Ligne.
-When war broke out in 1805, Razout served in Drouet's division in I Corps in the Grande Armée, serving on the campaign that fall and fighting at Austerlitz.
+Razout was promoted to chef de brigade in 1801 of the 104th of the Line and then he went on to serve in the Army of Switzerland.
+In 1802 he served with the Army of Batavia and then in 1803 he joined the Army of Hanover and took command of the 94th of the Line.
+When the Grande Armée marched to war in 1805, Razout served in Drouet's division in I Corps, serving on the campaign that fall and fighting at Austerlitz.
 The next year he took part in the campaign against Prussia and fought at Schleiz and Lübeck.
 January of 1807 saw Razout fighting at Mohrungen, and then the next month he received a promotion to général de brigade.

 In 1810 General Razout returned to France for leave and that July he took command of the isle of Walcheren.
 The next year he was promoted to général de division and he took command of an infantry division under Marshal Ney.
 When war was declared against Russia in 1812, Razout's division became the 2nd Infantry Division of Ney's III Corps.
 Serving on the campaign against Russia, Razout led his men into combat at Valutina in August.
 During the retreat from Russia, he fought at Krasnoe in November where he was wounded in the head by grapeshot.